vitessio/website/content/en/blog/2023-05-08-backup-restore-compression.md

 From the original settings, that's:

 - ~35% improvement to compression performance.
-- ~16% improvement to disk IO performance.
+- ~16% improvement to disk I/O performance.
 - A ~20% improvement to net backup performance.

 One observation here is that with the original configuration, we were getting ~220 MiB/s of I/O throughput.
 With the final configuration, we got ~260 MiB/s, which is closer to the 250 MiB/s we had provisioned in the benchmark environment.
 In order to make further improvements to disk I/O throughput in this environment, we would need to experiment with different hardware configurations.